 - video and expandable ads closed the list with a 1.2% CTR.

-To meet its needs, online advertising can use almost any media.
-Media, including print, television, radio, movies, outdoor advertising, mobile devices, and digital technology, are targets for advertisers.
-Global ad spending has been growing steadily, reaching nearly $650 billion in 2021.
+Online advertising can use almost any media - print, television, radio, movies, outdoor advertising, mobile devices, and digital technology, are targets for advertisers.

 Internet advertising is best placed alongside content that can resonate with it, and then it won't really matter what size your banner ad is.